 Play by the rules.

 The last thing you want is to be penalized for not knowing IRS contribution rules.
-One hard and fast rule to know: you must have earned income to open and contribute to any IRA.
+As previously mentioned, one hard and fast rule to remember: You must have earned income to open and contribute to any IRA.
 The rest of the rules governing federal limits on annual maximum contribution amounts are based on your income, age, IRA type, filing status, and other factors.

-You can contribute to more than one IRA in the same year, but the total amount can’t exceed that annual limit set by the IRS.
-The most common limit guidelines include:
+You can contribute to more than one IRA in the same year, but the total amount can’t exceed the annual limit set by the IRS.
+The most common IRA contribution guidelines for 2020 include:

 It’s a good idea to consult with a tax professional familiar with your situation and visit the Internal Revenue Service website for specific, up-to-date information.